-The University of Waterloo’s collaborative approach to internationalization is formalized through international agreements with institutions and countries worldwide.
+The University of Waterloo’s collaborative approach to internationalization is formalized through international agreements with institutions worldwide.

 Our successful partnerships are founded on strong connections between institutions and driven by faculty, staff, and students.
 Waterloo’s institutional priorities include enhancing Waterloo’s resence internationally, achieved in part by collaborating with institutions of excellence.